QueenAdemi/The-LITA-Data-Analysis-Documentation/README.md

 Data Analysis using Formulas and Functions

-- Utilized advanced formulas and functions, including SUM, SUMIF, SUMIFS AVERAGE, AVERAGEIF, AVERAGEIFS, MIN, MINIFS, MAX, MAXIFS, COUNT, COUNTA (to count text), COUNTIF, COUNTIFS
+- Utilized advanced formulas and functions, including SUM, SUMIF, SUMIFS AVERAGE, AVERAGEIF, AVERAGEIFS, MIN, MINIFS, MAX, MAXIFS, COUNT, COUNTA (to count text), COUNTIF, COUNTIFS, LARGE
     - The IF and IFS for conditional calculations
     - VLOOKUP for data retrieval
     - Text extractions using LEFT, MID, and RIGHT functions